pulp-platform/pulp-trainlib/README.md

 - FP32 and FP16 InstanceNorm's output do not perfectly match PyTorch ones (need bugfixing)
 - Missing integration of sigmoid function in TrainLib_Deployer
 - Performances of FP16 sigmoid may need to be optimized with FP16 exponenetial (e.g., https://github.com/0xBYTESHIFT/fp16/blob/master/include/half/half.hpp)
+- Training does not converge in DNNs generated with TrainLib_Deployer if the last layer is not updated

 # Contributors